Do Rationalists Dream of Electric Art?

 Terminal framing accounts for 17 of 34 posts, or 50% of the verified corpus.
 Instrumental framing accounts for 6 posts (18%).
 Labor / economic, threat / displacement, and governance / legitimation each account for 3 posts (9%), while outright dismissal and metaphorical use appear only once each.
 The stereotype that rationalist or EA-adjacent discourse simply treats art as frivolous is therefore not supported by the current hand-audited sample.

 The sharper point is that the community does not need to reject art in order to reveal a limited discourse of value.
 Scarcity plus selective framing is enough.
 Terminal art engagement exists, but it is peripheral.
-Governance / legitimation appears at all, which is important for the bridge to WAE, but only as a thin slice.
+Governance / legitimation appears at all, which is important for the bridge to TLE, but only as a thin slice.
 The paper’s claim is therefore not that alignment-adjacent communities hate art.
 It is that art is weakly and selectively legible inside the value model those communities publicly articulate.

 Comparative Findings